-Guests with metabolic disorders, less common allergies and multiple food allergies are encouraged to contact Special.Diets@disneyworld.com at least 14 days before arrival.
+Guests with metabolic disorders, less common allergies, and multiple food allergies are encouraged to contact Special.Diets@disneyworld.com 14 days before arrival.
 Disney requests that you don’t contact them any sooner than 14 days prior to your arrival.

 Bringing your own food into the parks

-Guests with food allergies and intolerance are allowed to bring food items into the park.
+Guests with food allergies and intolerance can bring food items into the park.
 At security points, you should highlight this to cast members.

 Medication for allergies

-Hopefully, you will not need them, but you are allowed to bring EpiPens, antihistamines and asthma medications into the theme parks and water parks.
+Hopefully, you will not need them, but you can bring EpiPens, antihistamines, and asthma medications into the theme parks and water parks.

 In addition, EpiPens are available at first aid stations and are indicated on park maps.

-We use reasonable efforts in our food sourcing, preparation and handling procedures to avoid the introduction of the named allergens into your menu choices.
+We use reasonable efforts in our food preparation and handling procedures to avoid the introduction of the most common allergens into your menu choices.
 While we take steps to prevent cross-contact, we do not have separate allergy-friendly kitchens and are unable to guarantee that a menu item is completely free of allergens.